-- Sun exposure: Increased sun exposure cause premature fading.
+- Sun exposure: Increased sun exposure causes premature fading.

 - The color of pigment: Lighter colors fade faster than darker colors.

 - Oily Skin: Oily skin and large pores result in poor pigment retention, blurry hair strokes and produce an unsatisfactory result.
 Shading is a better solution for those with oily skin.
-Unfortunately, I don’t currently offer shading.
+I don’t currently offer full shaded brows.

 - Smoking: Smokers may notice that their pigment will fade faster.

 - A thyroid disorder can affect how the color heals.

 - Do not tan or have intense sun exposure 3 days before treatment.
 Cannot provide service if you are sunburned.

 - 1 month before treatment stop the use of brow growth serums on brow area.

 - No chemical peels, dermabrasion, laser or any other intense treatments 2 weeks before treatment.

 - If you receive Botox in your brow area please wait 4 weeks since your last treatment before receiving microblading.
 Alternatively, get your microblading done before Botox.